damurashov/DeadSimpleTodo/README.md

 - Frictionless command line navigation;
 - Time before deadline;
 - Entry filtering;
-- Colored output to highlight chunks w/.
-You can easily tweak the set of regex rules by which a color is selected;
+- Colored output.
+You can easily tweak the set of regex rules by which a color is selected.
+Besides colors, you can add any formatter;

 # Implied workflow (for "lin" users)